DomiKamu/OhmerPrems/doc/FroeZe-Specs.md

 - Both LOOP and REV are usable together (PENDULum is ignored while LOOP is active).

-- SWING input jack, with its mini display (below), to apply from 50% (meaning no swing) to 75% (max swing 1.5 - 0.5), applied in realtime on overall pattern.
+- %SWING CV input jack, with its mini display (below), to apply from 50% (meaning no swing) to 75% (max swing 1.5 - 0.5), applied in realtime on overall pattern.
+By using _left-side_ FroeZe-SX expander, this CV input is disabled (FroeZe-SX expander provides per-track discrete swings).

 - Accent notes: outputs **-10V** (internal output jacks, **this requires Polarity Switch module** from freeware Ohmer Modules for alternate routing on negative voltages), **OR** by using **FroeZe-X** (12HP) expander, to bring 16 dedicated "accent output" jacks (plus some edit features).